 - imaging tests such as X-rays or ultrasound

-- checking for a condition called giant cell arteritis (biopsy)
+- biopsy to check for a condition called giant cell arteritis

 However, a diagnosis of fibromyalgia can be more difficult to achieve.
-No lab/diagnostic test exists that can accurately confirm a diagnosis.
+No lab or diagnostic test exists that can accurately confirm a diagnosis.
 Your doctor may try to first rule out conditions with similar symptoms through blood tests.

-Polymyalgia rheumatica is primarily diagnosed by symptoms which includes pain and stiffness of both shoulders and hips, and elevated inflammatory blood test (ESR).
+Polymyalgia rheumatica is primarily diagnosed by symptoms that include pain and stiffness of both shoulders and hips and with an elevated inflammatory blood test (ESR).
 First-line treatment usually involves corticosteroids such as prednisone to quickly relieve symptoms.